Iowa man seriously injured when motorcycle hits moose in Rangeley Plantation

-RANGELEY PLANTATION — An Iowa man is listed in critical condition Tuesday at a Lewiston hospital after the motorcycle he was driving on South Shore Road on Monday night hit a moose.
+RANGELEY PLANTATION — An Iowa man is listed in critical condition Tuesday at a Lewiston hospital after the motorcycle he was driving on South Shore Drive on Monday night hit a moose.

 It appears driver Eric Mond, 47, of Dubuque, who was wearing a helmet, was ejected from the motorcycle and his head hit the pavement, and a tire from his 2014 BMW bike struck him in the head, State Trooper Jillian Monahan wrote in her report to Troop C Commander Lt.
 Jason Madore.